ComPWA/expertsystem/doc/adr/0001-standardize-release-flow.md

 Semantic versioning.

-Chosen option: Option 1, because this seems to be most widely used.
+Chosen option: **Option 1**, because this seems to be most widely used.
 Note that the Python community seems not to have settled on a fixed solution, so we can just have to choose one option for now.

+A decision on the automatization of the release flow has not been made in this ADR, because we need to experiment more with this.

 ## Pros and Cons of the Options